-Extrapolating this idea of a paradigm shift, is undoubtedly that in the modern, current, global, economic, digital, technological, and also liquid society -as Bauman11 said- in which we move, the parameters or standards of justice have changed.
+Extrapolating this idea of a paradigm shift, is undoubtedly that in the modern, current, global, economic, digital, technological, and also liquid society -as Bauman11) said- in which we move, the parameters or standards of justice have changed.
 We live in an increasingly complex society.
-If the industrial revolution of the eighteenth and nineteenth centuries was developed leaving intact layers of society, the technological revolution of the 20th and 21st centuries, with its included crisis (ideological and economic), affects all layers and social spheres, altering their bases, generating new legal realities and, with them, new types of litigiousness.
+If the industrial revolution of the eighteenth and nineteenth centuries was developed leaving intact layers of society, the technological revolution of the 20th and 21st centuries, with its included crisis(ideological and economic), affects all layers and social spheres, altering their bases, generating new legal realities and, with them, new types of litigiousness.

-A phenomenon that OLSON named "litigation explosion" took place at the end of the 20th century and with special character during the 21st century.
-Although this author referred to the situation in the United States of America, certainly the captured image of the litigiousness has been extended, becoming an element indissolubly linked to modern society.
-The litigation explosion had a lethal effect on the model of justice to which our society was traditionally linked, and in which the State is the holder of the jurisdictional power, and its courts, with those who judge and enforce what was tried.
+A phenomenon that OLSON named "litigation explosion") took place at the end of the 20th century and with special character during the 21st century.
+Although this author referred to the situation in the United States of America, certainly the captured image of the litigation explosion had a lethal effect on the model of justice to which our society was traditionally linked, and in which the State is the holder of the jurisdictional power, and its courts, with those who judge and enforce what was tried.
 That was the paradigm of classical Justice, which has been expanding worldwide for centuries.